About Youth and Family Counseling

 Marita Repole, ED.D, LPC., received her ED.D from Boston University in Developmental Psychology/Education and works as a School Psychologist for Danbury Public Schools.
 She has over 25 years experience as a school psychologist and specializes in conducting psychological and developmental evaluations and individual and family counseling for ages 5-18.
 Ms. Repole also serves as an Adjunct Professor in the Department of Education/Educational Psychology at Western Connecticut State University.

-Jackie Dudas, MS., received her Master’s Degree in Community Counseling from the University of Bridgeport.
+Jackie Dudas, MS., L.P.C., received her Master’s Degree in Community Counseling from the University of Bridgeport.
 Jackie did her internship at DYS and instantly fell in love with the clientele and the work that was being done.
 She has been at DYS for almost 8 years- 9 including her internship!
 Jackie integrates cognitive-behavioral therapy into most of her counseling and values the importance of the client/counselor relationship.
 Jackie works with a variety of clientele, spanning from young children to teenagers and their families.
 When not at the agency, Jackie spends time with her husband and two boys, ages 8 and 12.

 Liliana Yelin, MS., N.C.C., L.P.C., R.D.-N., is the bilingual Family and Youth Counselor.
 She received her Master’s Degree in Clinical Mental Health Counseling from Western Connecticut State University and her Certification from the National Board of Certified Counselors.
 She is also a Registered Dietitian and is Certified by the State of Connecticut.

 Cynthia McGuire, BS, MS., received her Master’s Degree in Clinical Counseling from Post University.
 She currently works as a Behavioral Therapist in Newtown, Ct., while seeing clients at DYS in the evenings.